-In contrast, we see in the proof of Lemma~\ref{lemm.P.top}(\ref{item.P.no.bot}) that for semifilters, $\tbot_{\ns X}\not\in\afilter$ follows from the compatibility condition. \item Lemma~\ref{lemm.prime.completely.prime.finite} matters in particular to us here, because we are particularly interested in abstracting the behaviours of finite semitopologies, because our original motivation for looking at both of these structures comes from looking at real networks, which are finite.\footnote{This is carefully worded.
-We care about abstracting properties of finite semitopologies, but from this is does \emph{not} follow that we only care about semitopologies and semiframes that are actually finite.
-There is a difference!
+In contrast, we see in the proof of Lemma~\ref{lemm.P.top}(\ref{item.P.no.bot}) that for semifilters, $\tbot_{\ns X}\notin\afilter$ follows from the compatibility condition. \item Lemma~\ref{lemm.prime.completely.prime.finite} matters in particular to us here, because we are particularly interested in abstracting the behaviours of finite semitopologies, because our original motivation for looking at both of these structures comes from looking at real networks, which are finite.\footnote{This is carefully worded.
+We care about \emph{abstracting} properties of finite semitopologies, but we should not restrict to considering \emph{only} semitopologies and semiframes that are actually finite!
 See Remark~\ref{rmrk.why.infinite}.} \end{enumerate*} \end{rmrk}